Functional Time Series Forecasting of Distributions: A Koopman-Wasserstein Approach: Introduction

-When probability distributions are represented in Wasserstein space—equipped with the 2-Wasserstein metric from optimal transport theory—the resulting space has a nonlinear geometric structure.
-A common approach is to linearize the Wasserstein space at a reference distribution $\mu_\oplus$, apply FDA techniques in the tangent space, and map predictions back using the exponential map.
+When probability distributions are represented in Wasserstein space, which is equipped with the 2-Wasserstein metric from optimal transport theory, the resulting space exhibits a nonlinear geometric structure.
+A common approach involves linearizing the Wasserstein space at a reference distribution $\mu_\oplus$, apply FDA techniques in the tangent space, and then mapping predictions back using the exponential map.
 This paradigm underlies methods such as Wasserstein autoregression (WAR) \citep{chen2023wasserstein} and Fréchet regression \citep{petersen2019frechet}, which are effective in one-dimensional settings.

-However, tangent-space-based methods face three limitations.
-First, WAR provides only one-step-ahead forecasts and lacks a closed-form representation for continuous-time dynamics.
-Second, linearization relies on a finite number of principal components, leading to potential information loss—especially in distribution tails.
-Third, for multivariate distributions ($d > 1$), the absence of a canonical Hilbert structure and explicit quantile maps makes tangent-space formulations difficult to extend.
+Tangent-space-based methods encounter three main limitations.
+First, WAR offers only one-step-ahead forecasts and does not have a closed-form representation for continuous-time dynamics.
+Second, the reliance on a finite number of principal components for linearization can result in information loss, particularly in the distribution tails.
+Third, for multivariate distributions ($d > 1$), the lack of a canonical Hilbert structure and explicit quantile maps complicates the extension of tangent-space formulations.

-To address these challenges, we build on the Dynamic Probability Density Decomposition (DPDD) framework proposed by \citet{zhao2022dpdd}, which models distributional dynamics via the spectral decomposition of the Koopman operator.
-While the original DPDD introduced a promising structure for forecasting, it lacked a formal geometric interpretation and finite-sample theoretical guarantees.
+To tackle these challenges, we build upon the Dynamic Probability Density Decomposition (DPDD) framework introduced by \citet{zhao2022dpdd}, which models distributional dynamics through the spectral decomposition of the Koopman operator.
+Although the original DPDD offered a promising structure for forecasting, it lacked a formal geometric interpretation and theoretical guarantees.
 In this work, we extend DPDD both theoretically and algorithmically.
-Theoretically, we show that the density ratio dynamics define a coordinate chart on the Wasserstein manifold, embedding distributional evolution within the intrinsic geometry of optimal transport.
-Algorithmically, we refine the estimation procedure by developing an importance-weighted extension of Extended Dynamic Mode Decomposition (EDMD)—a Koopman operator approximation method originally proposed by \citet{williams2015edmd}.
+Theoretically, we demonstrate that the density ratio dynamics define a coordinate chart on the Wasserstein manifold, situating distributional evolution within the intrinsic geometry of optimal transport.
+Algorithmically, we enhance the estimation procedure by developing an importance-weighted extension of Extended Dynamic Mode Decomposition (EDMD)—a method for approximating the Koopman operator originally proposed by \citet{williams2015edmd}.